Scarborough Athletic F.C.: Promotion to the National League North

 The 2021–22 season began against the backdrop of the ongoing pandemic, but with a highly vaccinated population alongside some remaining protective measures, fans were let back into stadiums without restrictions.
-Boro began the season well.
-However, four consecutive defeats followed - all at home - including an FA Cup exit at the first qualifying round stage.
-Inconsistent results, including a club joint record 6–0 defeat at FC United of Manchester, left Boro in the bottom half by mid-October.
-Boro's form picked up slightly on the approach to the festive period, and despite losing heavily at lower-ranked side Liversedge in the FA Trophy and 5–1 at Buxton in the league, Boro were within touching distance of the play-offs by Christmas.
-Further improved form in the New Year of 2022 saw Boro propel themselves into a play-off position, which was helped by a run of just one defeat in the last nineteen games of the season.
+A strong second half of the season saw Boro propel themselves into a play-off position, which was helped by a run of just one defeat in the last nineteen games of the season.
 Boro finished the season third; their highest position in the pyramid since reforming in 2007.
 This guaranteed them a home play-off semi-final against Matlock Town, which they won 2–1 in front of a new club record attendance of 2,676 to progress to the final against Warrington Town.
-Scarborough then beat Warrington Town 2–1 in the play-off Final to secure a place in the 2022–23 National North, in front of a new record crowd of 2,805 meaning the club broke its record attendance twice in 6 days.
+Scarborough then beat Warrington Town 2–1 in the play-off final to secure a place in the 2022–23 National North, in front of a new record crowd of 2,805 meaning the club broke its record attendance twice in 6 days.
 The club subsequently won the final of the North Riding Senior Cup, two days later.

-Scarborough Athletic began the 2022–23 season away to Goole on 5 July 2022 for the inaugural 'Jeff Barmby Memorial Trophy' which was won 1–0 by Scarborough in front of a crowd of 270.
-The first half of the season saw impressive performances continue and the club found themselves in 3rd place in the table at the halfway stage of the season.
-The club set its new attendance record for the third time in ten months, with 3,205 attending the local derby with Darlington on 2 January 2023.
-Despite an inconsistent start to 2023, with Boro winning only four of the first thirteen league fixtures of the year, the club remained firmly in the playoff zone with ten games left to play.
+After an impressive start to the 2022–23 season, the club set its new attendance record for the third time in ten months, with 3,205 attending the local derby with Darlington on 2 January 2023.
+However, an inconsistent end to the season saw Scarborough miss out on the play-off places on the final day of the season on goal difference but managed to retain the North Riding Senior Cup.

+In the 2023–24 season, Scarborough reached the first round of the FA Cup for the first time thanks to a win against Oxford City.
+Scarborough were eliminated in the first round by League Two club Forest Green Rovers, losing 5–2 in a replay after a 1–1 draw in the first game.
+The FA ordered the match to be replayed again after Forest Green had fielded an ineligible player, however, Scarborough lost this match 4–2 at home.